 Is it the hay or the guinea pigs?

-We have 3 adorable guinea pig family members.
+We’ve had guinea pigs as pets for the past 6 years.
+We currently have 2 adorable guinea pig family members.
 As soon as go near the cage to feed them in the morning, they start to wheek and I start to sneeze.
 I also get itchy eyes.
 At first I thought I was reacting to their hay.

 About 80% of a guinea pig’s diet is fresh hay, and they need a constant supply.
 It’s important for them not only for the fibre, but also to chew to keep their constantly growing teeth under control.